erikerlandson/erikerlandson.github.com/_posts/2012-10-05-hosting-a-blog-feed-aggregator-with-octopress.markdown

 title: "Hosting a Blog Feed Aggregator With Octopress"
 date: 2012-10-05 12:52
 comments: true
-categories: [ computing, octopress, feed aggregator, blog, blog feed ]
+tags: [ computing, octopress, feed aggregator, blog, blog feed ]
 ---

 I have written an Octopress plugin to allow turnkey support for hosting a blog feed aggregator, in Octopress idiomatic style.
 I will describe the steps to install it and use it below.
 Some of its current features are: